MSc Applied NeuropsychologyFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

 The degree consists of six units (total of 120 credits) and a 60-credit dissertation.
 Four of the six units are taught via lectures (total of 100 credits).
-A further unit (10 credits) exposes students to a range of clinical case reports and each student is allocated a case for further analysis leading to submission of an assessed case report (3000 words) and delivery of a presentation of that case.
-In the sixth unit (10 credits), students are asked to explore important peer-reviewed papers and engage in critical discussion.
-Each critical discussion will be preceded by a student presentation which provides a critical summary of a particular paper.
+A further unit (10 credits) is centred on a range of clinical case reports; you will be allocated a case for further analysis, leading to an assessed 3,000-word case report and a presentation.
+In the sixth unit (10 credits), you will explore important peer-reviewed papers and engage in critical discussion.
+Each critical discussion will be preceded by a student presentation giving a critical summary of a particular paper.

 All lectures must be attended in person, but they are also recorded for you to replay at any point.